Updated May 15, 2023

 Introduction to Artificial Intelligence

 The following article provides an outline for Introduction to Artificial Intelligence.
-Artificial Intelligence is the ability to design smart machines or to develop self-learning software applications that imitate the traits of the human mind like reasoning, problem-solving, planning, optimal decision making, sensory perceptions etc. The capacity of artificial intelligent approaches to outperform human actions in terms of knowledge discovery gained the attention of business and research communities all over the world, and this field of study witnessed rapid progress in the past two decades.
+Artificial Intelligence is the ability to design intelligent machines or to develop self-learning software applications that imitate the traits of the human mind like reasoning, problem-solving, planning, optimal decision-making, sensory perceptions, etc. The capacity of artificial intelligent approaches to outperform human actions in knowledge discovery gained the attention of business and research communities worldwide, and this field of study witnessed rapid progress in the past two decades.

 Main Components and Characteristics of AI